aphp/edsnlp/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/aphp/edsnlp?logo=codecov&style=flat-square)](https://codecov.io/gh/aphp/edsnlp)
 [![DOI](https://zenodo.org/badge/467585436.svg)](https://zenodo.org/badge/latestdoi/467585436)

 EDS-NLP
 =======

 EDS-NLP is a collaborative NLP framework that aims at extracting information from French clinical notes.
 At its core, it is a collection of components or pipes, either rule-based functions or deep learning modules.
-These components are organized into a novel efficient and modular pipeline system, built for hybrid and multi-task models.
+These components are organized into a novel efficient and modular pipeline system, built for hybrid and multitask models.
 We use [spaCy](https://spacy.io) to represent documents and their annotations, and [Pytorch](https://pytorch.org/) as a deep-learning backend for trainable components.

 EDS-NLP is versatile and can be used on any textual document.
 The rule-based components are fully compatible with spaCy's pipelines, and vice versa.
 This library is a product of collaborative effort, and we encourage further contributions to enhance its capabilities.